-The person accused of causing a crash that left a 16-year-old girl dead and her brother injured is behind bars again.
+The person accused of causing a Mother’s Day weekend crash that left a 16-year-old girl dead has been rebooked again, on additional charges.

 Washington was arrested April 9 and booked with theft, unauthorized entry into an inhabited dwelling and simple criminal damage to property.

 Here’s our story about her initial arrest:

 The person accused of causing a weekend crash that left a 16-year-old girl dead and her brother injured has been arrested, Opelousas Police confirm.

 31-year-old Floydiece Washington of Melville was arrested in Calcasieu Parish.
 Opelousas Police were on their way to take her into custody early this afternoon.
 Police pinged her cell phone and traced her to a Lake Charles apartment complex, police say.

 Washington has been booked into the St. Landry Parish Jail on one count of felony hit-and-run driving.

 The investigation is ongoing and other charges are pending as more information is collected.